 In a recent conversation with a friend, about detachment, it felt as if a rush of answers came in the newest way, bringing clarity to the topic like never before for the both of us.
-Sharing the conversation as is, because the dialogue may make this more relateable.
+Sharing the conversation as is, because the dialogue may make this more relatable.

 NOTE: Personal details have been omitted to maintain my friend’s privacy.

-The exchange went as follows.
+The exchange about detachment went as follows.

 But now going back [to favourite place] kind of changed things too.